-A ruler is a dictator.
-A ruler is also the chief authority.
-A ruler’s word is law.
-No checks and balances.
-The best picture we would have to describe the kind of ruler I mean is a monarch.
+A ruler is a dictator, or chief authority.
+A ruler’s word is law with no checks and balances.
+The best picture of the kind of ruler I mean is a monarch .
 A sovereign.
 A king.
 Whoever is king dictates whatever is law, and whatever is law dictates the way we live our lives.
 So, who is king in your life?
 Truly.
 A moment of honest self-examination will reveal who your “king” is.

 For some people it’s achievement.
 To succeed is all that matters in life, and to “win” is the sole equivalent of success.
 That language sounds a little like, “Life is the best when I am the best.”
 For others, it’s acceptance.
 Blending in or standing out: the need for approval and acceptance looks different on everyone.
 Whether it’s the class-clown or the Homecoming Queen, it feels good to be adored… if even for a moment.

 In the past, my sovereign was my heart.
 My unbridled feelings were king.
 My unmanageable emotions were king.
 Most of all, my unreliable intuition was king.
 I was enslaved to them, sentenced to do their bidding.
 Reason and temperance had no jurisdiction where my feelings were concerned.
 I know that I’m not the only one.